Why you can trust The Zebra

 Depending on where you live, hailstorms can lead to varying levels of damage to personal property.
 In Texas, homeowners policies typically come with hail coverage to cover the physical structure of your home if it suffers damages in a hail event.

-If you own a home near the coast, it's crucial to check and understand your homeowners insurance policy since usually a basic policy won't be enough to cover hurricane damage — you would need separate flood and windstorm insurance policies, which would work in tandem to pay for repairs or replacements.
-Depending on your location, your insurer may make it compulsory to have a separate hurricane deductible if you reside in a region that's especially susceptible.
+If you own a home near the coast, it's crucial to check and understand your homeowners insurance policy since a basic policy may not be enough to cover hurricane damage — you would need separate flood and windstorm insurance policies, which would work in tandem to pay for repairs or replacements.
+Depending on your location, your insurer may make it compulsory to have a separate hurricane deductible if you reside in a region that's especially susceptible to storms.